sezenv/HELLO/README.md

 ## Welcome to my resume website
+# Header 1
+## Header 2
+### Header 3

 You can use the [editor on GitHub](https://github.com/sezenv/portfolio/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### **EDUCATION**
-Visiting Graduate Student | Icahn School of Medicine at Mount Sinai | 2016-2017 Ph.D. in Biomedical Sciences and Engineering | Koç University | 2013-2017 M.D. | Ankara University | 2004-2011
+- Visiting Graduate Student | Icahn School of Medicine at Mount Sinai | 2016-2017
+- Ph.D. in Biomedical Sciences and Engineering | Koç University | 2013-2017
+- M.D. | Ankara University | 2004-2011
 ### **SKILLS**
+- Bioinformatics
+- Target discovery
+- Structure-based drug design
+- Ligand-based drug design
+- Protein Modeling
+- Virtual Screening
+- Molecular Dynamics Simulation
+- QSAR
+- ADME-T prediction
+- Data visualization
+- Drug repositioning
+- Chemoinformatic Analysis
+- Machine Learning
+- Presicion Medicine
+### **PROGRAMMING LANGUAGES**
+R, Python, Matlab, Bash scripting, High-performance computing
+### **TOOLS**
+Scikit-learn, RDKit, DeepChem, PyBioMed, Schrodinger Drug Discovery Platform, Autodock, Molegro, GOLD, NAMD, Amber, VMD, PyMol, Modeller
 ### **WORK EXPERIENCE**

 ### **PUBLICATIONS**
 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for